-High Stakes, Prime Targets and the Future of Cybersecurity for Higher EducationCybersecurity defense must evolve to better protect student, faculty, and sensitive data
+High Stakes, Prime Targets and the Future of Cybersecurity for Higher EducationCybersecurity defense must evolve to better protect student, faculty, and sensitive data By: Secureworks

 Higher education is struggling to defend itself against an onslaught of cybersecurity threats.
 As technology continues to transform many aspects of education, colleges and universities are faced with producing, storing and securing a wealth of data about their students, faculty and staff.